-- Demonstration of 100% Site Control with Interconnection Request - Re-confirmation of 100% Site Control with project modifications or COD extensions - Elimination of the option to post a deposit in lieu of Site Control unless the Interconnection Customer can demonstrate a "regulatory limitation" making it practically infeasible to obtain Site Control within the required time frame (discussed in more detail on slides 35-36). - For co-located generating facilities on the same site and behind the same Point of Interconnection, the Interconnection Customer must demonstrate via contract or other agreement shared land use for all co-located generating facilities that meet the Site Control definition. - Interconnection Customer cannot submit the same land for multiple Interconnection Requests, unless the site is large enough to host multiple generating facilities.
+- Demonstration of 100% Site Control for Generating Facility with Interconnection Request - Site Control for the term of expected operation of the Generating Facility - Re-confirmation of 100% Site Control with project modifications or COD extensions - Developer not required to demonstrate Site Control for generator tie line or POI facilities - Elimination of the option to post a deposit in lieu of Site Control unless the Interconnection Customer can demonstrate a "regulatory limitation" making it practically infeasible to obtain Site Control within the required time frame (discussed in more detail on slides 39-40). - For co-located generating facilities on the same site and behind the same Point of Interconnection, the Interconnection Customer must demonstrate via contract or other agreement shared land use for all co-located generating facilities that meet the Site Control definition. - Interconnection Customer cannot submit the same land for multiple Interconnection Requests, unless the site is large enough to host multiple generating facilities.